JadKaedBey/newsapp/README.md

   - Headline image.
   - Title, description, and author information.
   - Published date and time.
-- **Read Full Article**: Redirect to the full article in an external browser with a single click.
+- **Read Full Article**: Article can be read either in app or in a browser, depending on user choice
 - **Fallback Mechanisms**: Graceful handling for missing data like images, title, or description.

 ### General Features